singularityhub/singularityhub-docs/index.md

 <br>
 <br>

-{% include alert.html title="Notice" type="danger" content="Singularity
-Hub is no longer online as a builder service, but exists as a read only archive.
-Containers built before April 19, 2021, are available at their same pull URLs" %}
+{% include alert.html title="Notice" type="danger" content="Singularity Hub is no longer online as a builder service, but exists as a read only archive.
+Containers built before April 19, 2021 are available at their same pull URLs.
+To see a last day gallery of Singularity Hub, please see <a href='https://singularityhub.github.io/singularityhub-docs/lastday/'>here</a>" %}

 <br>